crisperdue/prooftoys-site/content/booleans.md

 such a statement, and if there are no birds larger than elephants in our world, our logic takes this to be a true statement.

 How can this be?
-Consider that there are <i>no examples that break the rule</i>, that is no birds that are larger than elephants and cannot fly to the moon!
+Consider that there are *no examples that break the rule*, no birds that are larger than elephants but cannot fly to the moon!
 The truth table entries in the row where the first input is <s>false</s> both have the value
 <s>true</s>, so the <s>implies</s> function has the value